Server data from the Official MCP Registry

 }

 Understanding Graph is an MCP server that gives AI agents structured, persistent memory.
-Unlike knowledge bases that store facts, it stores the reasoning process -- tensions, surprises, decisions, and how beliefs evolved over time.
-Multiple agents coordinate through the graph itself: each agent reads what others have written, builds on it, and leaves traces for the next -- stigmergy.
+Unlike knowledge bases that store facts, it stores externally useful understanding updates -- tensions, surprises, decisions, evidence, and how beliefs evolved over time.
+It does not require private chain-of-thought.
+Multiple agents can coordinate through the graph itself: each agent reads what others have written, builds on it, and leaves inspectable traces for the next -- stigmergy.

 | Traditional Memory | Understanding Graph |